Rank-two parabolic-type VOAs and nilpotency of nil ideals: Abstract

 \section{Abstract}

-In this paper, we undertake a systematic study of the parabolic-type sub-vertex operator algebras (VOAs) \(V_P\) of rank-two lattice VOAs \(V_L\), originally introduced by the first-named author.
+In this paper, we undertake a systematic study of the parabolic-type sub-vertex operator algebras (subVOAs) \(V_P\) of rank-two lattice VOAs \(V_L\), originally introduced by the first-named author.
 We first classify all possible types of such subVOAs by analyzing the corresponding submonoids \(P \subseteq L\).
-For each type of \(V_P\), we then classify the irreducible modules and determine the fusion rules among them.
-Finally, we show that the simple quotient \(V_H\) of any parabolic-type subVOA \(V_P\) is a \(C_1\)-cofinite, irrational VOA satisfying the strongly unital property recently introduced by Damiolini--Gibney--Krashen.
+For each type of \(V_P\), we then classify its irreducible modules.
+Certain Zhu algebras \(A(V_P)\) provide new examples of rings with nil ideals that are not nilpotent.
+Finally, we show that the simple quotient \(V_H\) of any parabolic-type subVOA \(V_P\) is a \(C_1\)-cofinite irrational VOA satisfying the strongly unital property recently introduced by Damiolini--Gibney--Krashen.

 \allowdisplaybreaks